 The National Assessment Collaboration (NAC), a group of national and provincial organizations with a stake in the assessment of international medical graduates (IMGs), has created a pan-Canadian model with a set of common standards, tools and materials for practice-ready assessment (PRA) programs across the country.
-These materials have been developed in an effort to ensure that all PRA programs operate in a consistent and comparable across provinces and territories.
+These materials have been developed in an effort to ensure that all PRA programs operate in a consistent and comparable manner across provinces and territories.
 Candidates who are interested in PRA are encouraged to contact the provincial program of their choice for a complete list of eligibility requirements.
 The following is a list of PRA programs:

 The project has received funding from Health Canada for design and development activities.